-If a Court is required to make an order about the living arrangements for children after parents separate, then usually it will make an order ensuring that the children regularly see both parents.
-The living arrangements that a Court orders depends on the individual circumstances of each family and include:
+If a court is required to make an order about the living arrangements for children after parents separate, it will generally make an order ensuring that the children regularly see both parents.
+The living arrangements that a court orders depend on the individual circumstances of each family.
+They may include:

 - Children living with one parent and spending time with the other parent for anywhere between 1 night and 6 nights per fortnight;